Mueller, Flynn give vague response when judge demands answers on sentencing delays

 Mueller for months has vaguely cited “the status of the Special Counsel’s investigation” for not offering a suggested sentencing date.

-Over the weekend, U.S. District Court Judge Emmet Sullivan said the delays have forced the court to change its procedures in a presentence investigation.
-Sullivan demanded “reasons why the Court should expend the Probation Office's resources and depart from the Court's usual practice of ordering a presentence report, scheduling a sentencing date, and establishing a sentencing briefing schedule at the same time.”
+Over the weekend, Sullivan said the delays have forced the court to change its procedures in a presentence investigation.
+The judge demanded “reasons why the Court should expend the Probation Office's resources and depart from the Court's usual practice of ordering a presentence report, scheduling a sentencing date, and establishing a sentencing briefing schedule at the same time.”

 The joint filing from Mueller and Flynn’s lawyers didn’t offer specifics – but said “the parties will notify the court as soon as the matter is ready to be scheduled for a sentencing hearing.”
 They asked Sullivan to begin the pre-sentence process, but that no specific sentencing date should be made.